ghoomfrog/silili/vocabulary.md

 - *pampa* is a version of the upward "tiny" hand gesture where the index and thumb are very spread.
 - *tiws* is pretending to dust something off the shoulder opposite to the hand.
 - *sakaki* is pretending to shake a bottle back and forth.
+- *suki* is a backward OK hand, not near the head.
 - *saw* is a downward forward-pointing flat hand moving from one side to the other.
 - *kaki* is a downward forward-pointing flat hand moving from one side to the other while wiggling up and down.